mytarget-test-team/seismograph/docs/alchemy_config.rst

 Database settings
 -----------------

-All settings of common can be changed into DATABASES.
+Any settings of common can to be changed through DATABASES key.

 .. code-block:: python